About the HPV Vaccine

 - the National Immunisation Advisory Committee

-The HPV vaccine is available free of charge from the HSE for all girls in 1st year of second level school.
+The HPV vaccine is available free of charge from the HSE for all students in 1st year of second level school.

 The vaccine is given through a school based programme, to ensure high vaccine uptake.
 However, in specific instances some girls will be invited to special HSE clinics for their vaccines.

 Each year in Ireland, over 6,500 women need hospital treatment for pre cancer of the cervix, 300 women get cervical cancer, and 90 women die from it.
-Cervical Cancer is caused by HPV.
+Vaccinating boys will provide greater protection to everyone by preventing the spread of HPV virus and this will reducing the burden of cervical cancer further.

-HPV vaccine protects against 7 out of 10 cervical cancers.
+HPV9 vaccine protects against 9 out of 10 cervical cancers.

-We are offering the vaccine to girls in first year because the vaccine works best when given at this age.
-The vaccine will protect the girls before adulthood and the likely exposure to HPV.
+The HSE are offering the vaccine to students in first year because the vaccine works best when given at this age.
+The vaccine will protect students before adulthood and the likely exposure to HPV.

 To read more information about HPV vaccine and HPV cancer please visit the following page HPV and Cervical Cancer